cocos/cocos-docs/en/publish/publish-in-command-line.md

 - `autoCompile` - Whether or not auto compile project after publish project.
 Default is **false**.
 - `configPath` - Config file path.
 If define `configPath`, then creator will load this file as a `json` file, and combine with the build parameters.

 Currently, not many parameters support command-line publishing.
 If no parameters are passed, the last configured configuration will be used.
-It is recommended that after manually packaging on a computer, upload the set build configuration files (in the settings directory) to the code repository, and then update the configuration on the packager.
+It is recommended that after manually packaging on a computer, upload the set build configuration files (in the settings directory) to the code repository, and then pull the configuration on the packager.

 ## Publish on Jenkins